Lab Members

 Vipul Jain is an Indian national.
 He joined Dr. Marvel's research group in July 2024 after earning his PhD from the Indian Institute of Technology Indore, India.
 He is a metallurgist and materials scientist with expertise and a goal of advancing the development of microstructure and crystallographic texture, grain boundaries, and the mechanical behavior of metals.
 He is also interested in understanding grain growth phenomena in ceramics.

 He is skilled in various electron microscopy and diffraction techniques, including SEM, EBSD, EDS, and XRD.
 In addition to experimental characterization, he has experience in computational work such as thermodynamic predictions, finite element methods, and crystal plasticity-based simulations.
 He aims to further expand his research capabilities in high-temperature metals, powder metallurgy, and atomic-scale resolving electron microscopy.
+Outside of academics and his research career, he enjoys philosophy in general.
+He is a bookworm, a guitarist in private, and a basketball player in his dreams.

 Graduate Research Assistants